At Neighbor to Neighbor, we make democracy work for us.

 Lead bold efforts for local and statewide change.
 Our local work is the backbone of our statewide work, and our statewide work is the backbone of our organization.
 Each chapter of Neighbor to Neighbor leads initiatives at the city level for local change.
 Our assemblies bring together all our members to build up plans for change statewide.

 Run members for elected office.
 When we look around, we don’t see our people in office.
-That’s why our 501(c)4 sister organization teaches people about the election process and leads campaigns for members who step up to run.
+That’s why our 501(c)4 sister organization teaches people about the election process and encourages members to step up to run.
 We get out the vote for our people – real people who often are running for office for the first time – in every election.

 I am not free until you are free.
 We fight for our liberation in the city and statewide arena.
 I am not well until you are well.
 We take care of each other in our day to day lives because community is everything.